-In Japan, the use of messaging apps differs significantly from usage patterns observed in the U.S. and other major developed countries.
+In Japan, the usage of messaging apps differs significantly from those seen in the U.S. and other major developed countries.
 This can be attributed to cultural differences, the unique features of these apps, and the way they integrate into the daily lives of Japanese users.
 The major messaging apps in Japan include LINE, WhatsApp, and Facebook Messenger, each serving distinct purposes and user bases.

 Popularity: LINE is the most popular messaging app in Japan, with a deep integration into the daily life of its users.

 Features: It offers various features, such as free voice/video calls, group chats, and a wide range of emoticons and stickers, many of which reflect Japanese culture and trends.
-LINE Pay, a mobile payment service, and LINE News, offering tailored news feeds, are also widely used.
+There is also LINE News, which offers tailored news feeds, and is also widely used.

 Cultural Integration: LINE’s stickers are a cultural phenomenon in Japan, often featuring popular characters from manga, anime, and Japanese pop culture.
-These stickers are more than just fun; they play a crucial role in communication, conveying emotions and nuances sometimes lost in text.
+These stickers are more than just fun; they play a crucial role in communication, conveying emotions and nuances sometimes lost in text alone.

-Business Use: Unlike in many Western countries where apps like Slack are prevalent for workplace communication, LINE is commonly used for both personal and professional communication in Japan.
+Business Use: Unlike in many Western countries where apps like Teams are prevalent for workplace communication, LINE is commonly used for both personal and professional communication in Japan.

 Usage: While not as popular as LINE, WhatsApp is used by those who maintain international connections.
-Its popularity in countries outside of Japan makes it a go-to app for international communication.
+Its popularity in countries outside of Japan makes it one of the go-to apps for international communication.

-Features: Offering standard features like text messaging, voice/video calls, WhatsApp doesn’t have the same cultural customization as LINE.
-However, its end-to-end encryption appeals to users who prioritize security.
+Features: Offering standard features like text messaging, voice/video calls, WhatsApp doesn’t have the same customization as LINE, however, its end-to-end encryption appeals to users who prioritize security.

 Professional Context: It's less integrated into professional settings in Japan and is mostly used for personal communication, especially with contacts overseas.